 “I expect a bit of demand next week which could push naira down,” Reuters quoted one trader as saying.
 For instance, the rationing of forex at the official market plus delay continue to push many people to the black market.

 “It’s been two weeks since I submitted my application for an education fee on the Trade Monitoring System (TRMS), there is no response from my bank if my application was rejected or approved,” a Nigerian who wished to pay for foreign school fees said.

-A lot of factors are responsible for the poor performance of the naira which includes spending up to 40 per cent of its reserves on fuel importation, the reliance of Nigeria’s economy on the importation, defending naira with the foreign reserves among others.
+A lot of factors are responsible for the poor performance of the naira which include spending up to 40 per cent of its reserves on fuel importation, the reliance of Nigeria’s economy on the importation, and defending naira with the foreign reserves among others.